WGLab/NanoCaller/docs/Usage.md

 -p PRESET
 ```

-Another way to run NanoCaller for whole genome variant calling is to use `NanoCaller.py` or `NanoCaller_WGS.py` on each chromosome separately by setting `chrom` argument.
+Another way to run NanoCaller for whole genome variant calling is to use `NanoCaller` or `NanoCaller_WGS` on each chromosome separately by setting `chrom` argument.
 This option is suitable if you have a large computing cluster with a lot of computing resources.
 For instance, on a Sun Grid Engine, you can submit a separate job for each chromosome like this, using 16 CPUs per job:

 ```
-for i in {1..22};do echo "python PATH_TO_NANOCALLER_REPOSITORY/scripts/NanoCaller.py -chrom chr$i
+for i in {1..22};do echo "NanoCaller
+-chrom chr$i
 -bam YOUR_BAM \
 -ref YOUR_REF \